Qin Haiyang

 Qin Haiyang (覃海洋, born 17 May 1999) is a Chinese swimmer who specializes in the breaststroke and individual medley.
-He holds the world record in the 200m breaststroke, which he set at the 2023 World Aquatics Championships.
+He previously held the world record in the 200m breaststroke, which he set at the 2023 World Aquatics Championships.
 At the same competition, Qin became the first swimmer in history to win all three breaststroke events at a single edition of the championships.
 Qin was also the former world junior record holder in the 200m breaststroke and 200m individual medley.
 In 2023, Qin became the first Asian swimmer to be named as the Male Swimmer of the Year by World Aquatics.

 Career

 At his first major international competition, the 2018 Asian Games, he participated in the 4x100 metre medley relay and won gold.

 Later in December, he competed in the 2018 World Championships, where he won the silver medal in the 200 metre Breaststroke.

 Then, in 2019, he won three silver medals and one bronze at the Military World Games.

 He qualified for the 2021 Tokyo Olympics in the 200m breaststroke and finished first in his 200m breaststroke heat, but was disqualified for making an illegal kick after a turn, in what he called a "stupid mistake".

 Since 2022, Qin started to train under Cui Dengrong, who also coached 2020 Olympic Games champion Zhang Yufei.
 Under Cui's coaching, Qin saw large improvements.

 At the 2023 World Aquatics Championships, Qin became the first man in history to win gold in all three breaststroke events at a single edition of the championship.
 With a time of 2:05.48, he broke the world record in 200m breaststroke, which was previously established by 2020 Olympic Games champion Zac Stubblety-Cook in 2022.
 Qin also set new Asian records in 50m and 100m breaststroke respectively.

 In the 2022 Hangzhou Asian Games (held in 2023 due to the COVID-19 pandemic), Qin again won all three individual breaststroke events.
 He also won the silver medal in the 200m individual medley.
 In the men's 4 × 100 m medley relay, the Chinese team of Xu Jiayu, Qin Haiyang, Wang Changhao, and Pan Zhanle broke the Asian record by finishing in 3:27.01.
 This was also the second-fastest in history, just 0.23 behind Team USA's world record time in the 2020 Olympic Games.
 The Chinese team of Xu Jiayu, Qin Haiyang, Zhang Yufei, and Yang Junxuan also set the new Asian record in the mixed 4 × 100 m medley relay.
 With his teammate Zhang Yufei, Qin Haiyang was named the MVP of 2022 Asian Games for his five gold medals.

 Afterwards, at the 2023 Swimming World Cup, Qin won gold in all three breaststroke events (50m, 100m, and 200m) at all three World Cup legs, held in Berlin, Athens and Budapest.
 Qin was consequently named as the winner of the World Cup title due to his performances at all three legs.

 While at the 2024 Paris Olympics, Qin Haiyang lamented that;